 A2.
 Yes!
-You can contact me through the “Contact Dirk” page.
+You can contact the author through the “Contact Christian” page.

 Q3.
 Why are you writing this blog?

 A3.
 I really enjoy writing (perhaps too much, given the length of my essays) and I have a long history of applying computer technology to solve supply chain problems.
 I have been a part of the dialog, brainstorming and debate of serialization and pedigree in the pharmaceutical supply chain since about 2003.
-I have participated in GS1 and EPCglobal work groups since 2004 and I had the opportunity to help lead the work group that developed the GS1 EPCglobal Drug Pedigree Messaging Standard (DPMS).
-From that experience I was able to study the problem of applying modern software and database technology to compliance with pedigree regulations.
+I have participated in many work groups.
+From experience I was able to study the problem of applying modern software and database technology to compliance with pedigree and serialization regulations.
 My hope is that this blog will serve as an educational tool for some and a source of ideas and debate for others.
 It contains my opinions as they were at the time I wrote each post.
 I reserve the right to change my mind on any topic, and if I do, I will write about it again and let you know.

 Q4.
 How can I reach you privately?

 A4.
 You can send me a private message through this page.

 I will not quote anything from your private message without your permission so don’t worry about telling me what you really think.
 I also encourage you to make public comments under one of my posts.
 That’s the way to really get the debate going.

 Q5.
 Where do you get the ideas for your essays?